THE ANSWERS TO QUESTIONS TO MAKE YOUR LIFE EASIER

 At the end of every week (or work placement if less than a week) you must submit a timesheet showing all the hours worked in that placement.
 This must be approved and signed by the branch manager.
 The timesheet then must be with Autotech Recruit before 9 am on Monday morning.
 If the timesheet is received on time, and there are no problems with it, then you will be paid on the Friday of the same week.

-• Via an umbrella payment company
+- Via an umbrella payment company

 Unfortunately, we are unable to accept candidates with a history of MOT testing penalty points.

-All contract work is flexible and you will be asked for your availability on a regular basis by your Autotech Recruit contact.
-If there are periods of time when you cannot work, then let your Autotech Recruit contact be aware of this at the earliest opportunity.
+You will be asked for your availability on a regular basis by your Autotech Recruit consultant and to update it on our Contractor Portal.
+If there are periods of time when you cannot work, then let Autotech Recruit be aware of this at the earliest opportunity.

 If a contract assignment is offered and you cannot commit, you need to make Autotech Recruit aware of this.
 Being unavailable for a contract will not affect the allocation of future work.